12th WRITERS’ DAY AT BAY PATH UNIVERSITY

 - 2:35 p.m. - 3:50 p.m.:

-Copies of the author's books will be available for purchase and signing through out the day.
+A limited number of copies of the author's books will be available for purchase and signing.

 If you have questions not answered on our website, please contact: